 Spiritual practices offer ways to journey and grow deeper to the one we call the Divine.
 Christian spiritual practices “are things Christians do together over time in response to and in light of God’s active presence for the life of the world.” (www.practicingourfaith.org).
 They are intentional practices that can be done individually and communally.

 Nourishing spiritual awakening through contemplation and meditation in our sacred space, we offer spiritual and contemplative practices such as:

 All are invited to come and walk the Labyrinth.
-Walks coinciding with the equinoxes are scheduled for March 20, 2018 at 7:00 and September 23, 2018 at 3:00 in Addis Hall.
-A walk coinciding with the winter solstice is scheduled for December 20 at 7:00 in Addis Hall.
+Walks coinciding with the equinoxes will be scheduled for 2019.
 The labyrinth is an ancient spiritual practice used by many faith and spiritual traditions.
 This spiritual practice is a form of body prayer which offers inspiration, guidance, meditation, contemplation, relaxation, clarification, wholeness, and healing for many.
 The labyrinth is not a maze.
 The three basic stages to this contemplative walk are: entering or walking into the labyrinth – a time to let go of distractions; centering – a time in the center to be still and silent to listen for God; exiting from the center – a time to gain direction, comfort, new energy – a time to move toward peace and a deeper relationship with the Divine.

 “Mindfulness is developed by purposely paying attention in a sustained and non-judgmental way, to what is going on in your body, your mind, and in the world around you.
 It is about being awake and aware, living in the present-simply being yourself and knowing something about who that is.”
 (Jon Kabat-Zinn)